Amanda Bisnath, National Center for Health Research

 Although PPD affects between 10-15% of new mothers, available treatments are not guaranteed to help.
 Antidepressants such as Zoloft and Prozac are commonly used to treat PPD.
-However, it can take up to four weeks for antidepressants to help mothers feel relief.
+However, antidepressants are not always effective and when they are, it can take up to four weeks for antidepressants to help mothers feel relief.
 Mothers may have to try several different antidepressants before finding one that works.

 What is Postpartum Depression?

 Postpartum Depression (PPD) is one of the most common complications of childbirth.
 Mothers with PPD can experience debilitating symptoms such as sadness, hopelessness, excessive crying, suicidal thoughts, and thoughts of hurting their baby.[2,3] PPD is often confused with the “baby blues.”
 Though the “baby blues” and PPD have similar symptoms, the “baby blues” only last three to five days.
 PPD can last anywhere between a few weeks to a year and can also cause anxiety and psychosis.